madelynwith5ns/greathelm/README.md

 ```

 This directive tells Greathelm to first build the `libFoo` project resident within `modules/` and then copy `build/libFoo.so` from its source tree into `lib/shared/libFoo.so` in the parent project, and then do the same with `src/foo.h` to `lib/include/foo.h`.
+Modules can be used to grab single files or entire directories.
+You might choose to use this to manage a bunch of files that need to be included in many subprojects underneath your main parent project.
+You could also use this for dependencies that you are not building separately.

 ### Scripts
 Scripts can reside within either the `scripts/` folder in a project or globally in the configuration (on Linux, these are located at `$XDG_CONFIG_HOME/greathelm/scripts`).